Shareholder Protection Insurance Guide

 Keyman Insurance

-Keyman insurance is cover that pays out a financial lump sum to a company should a key member of staff die.
-If critical illness cover is also part of a policy, protection is also provided, should the insured be unable to work again through illness or injury and not just death.
+Keyman insurance is a policy that pays a lump sum to a company if a key member of staff dies.
+If critical illness cover is part of a policy, protection is provided should the insured be unable to return to work due to illness or injury, not just death.

-The payout from keyman cover can be used for several purposes which can include creating a buffer against any fall in profits following the loss of the staff member or the cost to recruit and train a replacement employee.
+The payout from keyman cover can be used for several purposes, including creating a buffer against any fall in profits following the loss of a staff member or the cost of recruiting and training a replacement employee.

 Business Loan Protection Insurance